chandank0007/Graph/README.md

 ## :exclamation: About

-Gee Vis is a graph visualization tool that receives user input in various commonly used graph and tree formats, and generates well-proportioned and visually intuitive layouts based on different graph layout algorithms.
+graph visualization tool that receives user input in various commonly used graph and tree formats, and generates well-proportioned and visually intuitive layouts based on different graph layout algorithms.
 The UI is simple but flexible, providing basic validation on improper input syntax, as well as a handful of configuration options to aid in the user experience.

 ## :mag_right: Features